BasicsReviewed for beginners

 • Price volatility: Like all cryptocurrencies, ETH's price can swing wildly.

-• Smart contract bugs: If there is a bug in a DApp's code, hackers can steal the funds locked inside.
-Billions of dollars have been lost to smart contract hacks.
+• Smart contract bugs: If there is a bug in a DApp's code, hackers can steal locked funds.

-• High gas fees during peak times: When the network is busy, a simple transaction can cost 20 to 100 dollars or more.
+• High gas fees during peak times: A simple transaction can cost $20 to $100+ when the network is busy.

 • Complexity: Ethereum is harder to understand than Bitcoin.
 Beginners can easily make expensive mistakes.